JvanKatwijk/qt-dab/README.md

 a separate widget.
 This widget will show where the data for the service is to be found in the DAB frames, and how it is encoded.

-Furthermore, if the service is accompanied by a logo, that logo will be shown here.
+Depending on a setting in the ".ini" file, a logo or slide, transmitted with the audio transmission, will be shown here or on a separate widget.

 The further selectors are concentrated on the bottom part of the right side of the widget.
 Buttons to make scopes visible, to store input and or